silum/astrokat-wiki/Catalogues-to-observation-files.md

 For convenience the YAML output will be displayed to screen if an output filename, `--yaml`, is not specified.
 Once the user is satisfied with the output, an observation profile can be created
 `astrokat-catalogue2observation.py --csv targets.csv --yaml targets.yaml ...`

-In addition, the user may select a JSON file for upload to the MeerKAT OPT.
-This simply requires the addition of a json filename
-`astrokat-catalogue2observation.py --csv targets.csv --yaml targets.yaml  --json targets.json ...`

 For users familiar with the MeerKAT `track.py` or `image.py` observation scripts, the input to `astrokat-catalogue2observation.py` is similar to the standard options used by these to standard observation scripts.
 ```